danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Easy to use devices can let consumers monitor and control their home automatically.
 The devices need to be able to:

-  - Sense temperature, light, humidity, smoke, etc
+  - Sense temperature, light, humidity, smoke, etc.
-  - Integrate with home appliances to control temperature, light, power usage, etc
+  - Integrate with home appliances to control temperature, light, power usage, etc.
-  - Be usable but secure for people with no technical knowledge
+  - Be usable but secure for people with no technical knowledge.
-  - Connect to a commercial home gateway
+  - Connect to a commercial home gateway.
-  - Communicate over common home IoT protocols such as ZigBee, Bluetooth, Wi-Fi, etc
+  - Communicate over common home IoT protocols such as ZigBee, Bluetooth, Wi-Fi, etc.
-  - Connect to the building's power or provide their own power, depending on the product
+  - Connect to the building's power or provide their own power, depending on the product.

 ## 2.7.
 Daughterboards

 Plug-in boards can give devices immediate support for a protocol or standard, or let them outsource a task from the main processor.
 This requires the board
 to:

-  - Perform its promised task reliably
+  - Perform its promised task reliably.
-  - Integrate and communicate reliably with the main processor
+  - Integrate and communicate reliably with the main processor.
-  - Include and support any relevant hardware
+  - Include and support any relevant hardware.

 ## 2.8.
 Education

 The broad technical scope of RIOT makes it useful as a basis for education.
 This requires:

-  - The presence of didactic materials related to RIOT
+  - The presence of didactic materials related to RIOT.
-  - Clear and easy to find documentation
+  - Clear and easy to find documentation.
-  - A general availability of supported hardware and tools
+  - A general availability of supported hardware and tools.

 # 3. Design philosophies

-RIOT satisfies the requirements of all the use cases given above, and does so in its own unique way, a way that reflects the collective personality of the RIOT community.
+RIOT satisfies the requirements of all the use cases given above, in a way based on rough consensus within the RIOT community, reflecting the collective personalities of the RIOT contributors and users.
 RIOT is the Friendly IoT Operating System: it is friendly to users, allowing them to easily build and deploy IoT solutions that are stable and trouble-free.

 Below are the design philosophies that are typically followed by developers to achieve this, including descriptions of tradeoffs between them and where the